andreipintica/Prepare-VHD-for-Windows-AzureVM/README.md

 # Prepare VHD for Windows Azure VM

-Set Windows configurations for Azure to prepare a Windows VHD from on-prem to create Azure Windows VM using Sysprep.
+Set Windows configurations for Azure to prepare a Windows VHD from on-prem to create Azure Windows VM.

 This project is intend to help Cloud Admins and anyone that might need an easy and fast way to prepare a VHD to create a Windows Azure VM.